 What Is a Lumbar Spine X-Ray?

-A lumbar spine X-ray is an imaging test that helps doctors view the anatomy of your lower back.
+A lumbar spine X-ray is an imaging test that helps your doctor

 Why Is a Lumbar Spine X-Ray Performed?

 An X-ray is a useful test for many conditions.
 It can help your